 As an actor, I have always been fascinated by the power of physicality in theatre.
 The ability to convey emotions, tell a story, and captivate an audience with just your body is truly magical.
-That’s why I was drawn to the teachings of Jacques Lecoq, a master of physical theatre who revolutionized the way actors approach movement on stage.
+That’s why I was drawn to the teachings of Jacques Lecoq, a master of who revolutionized the way actors approach physical theater and movement on stage.

 Some of the links in this post are affiliate links.
 This means if you click on the link and purchase the item, I will receive an affiliate commission at no extra cost to you.
 All opinions remain my own.